eccentricdevotion/TARDIS/flying.md

 # Flying the TARDIS

 From version 5 of the TARDIS plugin, you can fly the TARDIS exterior around your worlds.
-_The feature only works with the custom model police box presets_, so yopu will also need to use the [TARDIS Resource Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/).
+_The feature only works with the custom model police box presets_, so you will also need to use the [TARDIS Resource Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/).

 ### Permission